 Over the years as a chef, I have tried many versions of Pasta Carbonara, served any number of ways.
 True “carbonara” simply means pasta with eggs and cheese.
 This could be a creamy base made with bacon and no peas, or one with a very smoky ham, asparagus, and a simple wine butter sauce.
 I have been making Pasta Carbonara for so long that I don’t remember how or when I arrived at this particular recipe (made with ham, peas and basil).
 However, I can confidently say that it is my family’s favorite, and it will most certainly become yours too.

-A classic version of a Northern Italian favorite, made with smokey ham and fresh flavors with a perfect al dente bite
+Classic Pasta Carbonara is our version of a Northern Italian pasta dish, made with smoky ham and fresh flavors for a perfect al dente bite.

 - 1 lb vermicelli